firecat53/watson-dmenu/README.md

 ## Watson-dmenu

-A dmenu script to start, stop and view status of [Watson](http://tailordev.github.io/Watson/) time-tracked projects.
+A dmenu script to start, stop and view default report, aggregate or logs of [Watson](http://tailordev.github.io/Watson/) time-tracked projects.

 - Copy or symlink the script to your bin folder. `watson` should be in your